 To proclaim Jesus as Lord and Saviour

 Two St. John’s Anglican Churches have already stood on the site of the present cathedral.
-The first was built of wood as early as 1681, The second was constructed with English brick about 1720 when the first fell in disrepair and became too small.
+The first was built of wood as early as 1681; while the second was constructed with English brick in about 1720, when the first church fell in disrepair and became too small.

 After over a century, the church was elevated to the status of a cathedral when the Diocese of Antigua was created in August 1842.

 On October 9th, 1843 and on October 10th, 1847, the Cathedral was opened for divine service.
 It was consecrated on July 25th, 1848.

 The Cathedral is dominated by twin towers at the west end and provides a distinct baroque flavour.
 They are 70 ft high and the cupolas that crown the towers are aluminum in colour.
 At the time of erection, the edifice was criticised by ecclesiastical architects as being like “a pagan temple with two dumpy pepper pot towers”, however in modern times the edifice has been cited as “the most imposing of all the Cathedrals of the West Indian Province”.